hackclub/hackclub/workshops/discord_message_bot/README.md

 The message.content part of this just looks at the message that the user typed.

-What this does in this case is make sure your bot command starts with !write
+This makes sure your bot command starts with !write

 The bot command will be !write {messageKey} {message}